zinzloun/SiRus/README.md

 - Now commands are sent using POST request

 ## How does it work
-Just lunch the compiled executable **sirus** passing the certificate (PKCS#12 format) password as parameter: **sirus Zinz#72**.
+Just lunch the compiled executable **sirus** passing the certificate (PKCS#12 format) password as parameter:

+    sirus Zinz#72
 The certificate is embedded as binary resource, of course you can change it to include your own certificate, that must be placed in the **src** folder, at the same level of the source file main.rs, then change the string literal ("zinz.pfx") around line 80.
 The server listens to the port **8443** on all IPV4 available interfaces, you can change this value around line 17 of main.rs.
 Once the server is running